KrishnaGaur12/Meridian/docs/README_AUDIT_PACKAGE.md

 - **Unverified Metrics:** Claimed fraud model ROC-AUC=0.87 but no evaluation metrics file found
 - **Performance:** Dispute listing reported as slow/laggy under load
 - **Missing OCR:** Claims image support but no OCR library in requirements
-- **No Live Integration:** 100% simulated data, no real Razorpay API connection
+- **No Live Integration:** 100% simulated data, no real Meridian API connection
 - **Limited Testing:** Frontend has no tests, test coverage unknown
 - **Security:** No authentication, authorization, rate limiting (demo only)
 - **No Production Setup:** No Docker, Kubernetes, deployment guide